rcsoccersim/rcsoccersim.github.io/docs/server-manual/intro.md

 Each client can control only one player 56 .
 So a team consists of the same number of clients as players.
 Communications between the clients must be done via soccerserver using say and hear protocols.
-(See section ref`sec-playercommandprotocol`.)
+(See section [Player Command Protocol](soccerserver/protocols.md#Player-Command-Protocol).)
 One of the purposes of soccerserver is evaluation of multi-agent systems, in which efficiency of communication between agents is one of the criteria.
 Users must realize control of multiple clients by such restricted communication.
-//TODO fix ref`sec-playercommandprotocol`

 ## History

 In this section we will first describe the history of the soccerserver